 There shall be no more than five (5) students per case receiving credit for a specific embalming.
-There may be additional students observing; however, they may not interrupt or interfere with the embalming process or distract the preceptor while the embalming is in process.
+Additional students may observe; however, they may not interrupt or interfere with the embalming process or distract the preceptor while the embalming is in process.